aarondfrancis/refine-nova/README.md

 # Refine for Laravel Nova

-[Refine](https://hammerstone.dev/refine/laravel/docs/main) is a powerful, visual query builder for Laravel (and Rails!).
+[Refine](https://hammerstone.dev/refine/laravel/docs/main) is a powerful, visual query builder for Laravel (and Rails!)

 This repository is the integration for Refine and Laravel Nova.